Executive Advisory Board

-Chief Commercial Officer, The Dow Chemical Company
+Chief Commercial Officer, Dow

 Dan Futter is the chief commercial officer for Dow.
 Through his leadership on Customer Experience and Marketing/Sales disciplines, Dow is on track to become the most customer-centric material science company in the world.
 Prior to this role, Dan led the commercial organization for Consumer Solutions, where he was responsible for the integration of Dow Corning’s commercial activities into Dow.

 Dan joined Dow Corning in Belgium in 1994, after six years in the plastics industry, with a focus on technology and business development.
-In 2013, Dan was named vice president of Customer Innovation and Experience, and Commercial vice-president in 2015, just prior to the acquisition.
+In 2013, Dan was named vice president of Customer Innovation and Experience, and Commercial Vice President in 2015, just prior to the acquisition.
 Dan holds a B Sc Hons in Biochemistry with Biotechnology from the University of Birmingham in the United Kingdom.
 He resides in Midland, Michigan, is active in the community, and serves on several boards.

-Corporate Vice President, Integrated Supply Chain, The Dow Chemical Company
+Corporate Vice President, Integrated Supply Chain, Dow

 He serves on the national board of directors and executive committee for Keep America Beautiful in addition to several company initiatives that support STEM education and community welfare.
 Greg earned a Bachelor of Science degree in Packaging Engineering from Michigan State University and certification of executive global leadership from the American Graduate School of International Management.
 Greg is married with two children and his spare time is spent enjoying family, fitness, sports, outdoors, travel, and cars.